It’s only three letters.

 Search engines use keywords from internet users to point them in the right direction.
 When a user types in words into a search box, the algorithms of the search engines will then scour their database of indexed web pages to find the websites that they feel are the best match.

 Without SEO, search engines cannot find your website.
 Also, the better your SEO, the more visitors your site will receive.

-So, in conclusion, SEO is critical.
+So, in conclusion, SEO, search engine optimization, is critical.

 Basically, it is what ensures people find your site.